-They're not much better when it comes to science - at a time when some scientists think there should be more corporate media coverage of science, I think there should be less.
+They're not much better when it comes to science, if anti-biology writer Carey Gillam is at the keyboard - at a time when some scientists think there should be more corporate media coverage of science, I think there should be less.
 If the Higgs boson leading to time travel stories do not make mainstream media science look bad enough, their recurring Miracle Vegetable of the Week alternating With Scare Journalism of the Week stories certainly do.

 There's always yoga and a Discovery claim that "channeling spirits" changed gene expression, but picking on Discovery seems a little unfair; it would be like a UFC fighter taking down a handicapped kid.

-However, Reuters is big, and it was, apologists noted, citing a peer-reviewed report in the scientific journal Entropy.
+However, Reuters is big, and it was, chemophobic apologists and their journalist noted, citing a peer-reviewed report in the scientific journal Entropy.
 That's a worthy foe.

 Wait, Entropy?
 What is that?
 Oh, it's another open access journal.

 It might seem strange that anyone at Science 2.0 - a pioneer in empowering scientists to bypass corporate-controlled media and speak directly to the public without editors or journalists and their cultural litmus test getting in the way - could be critical of open access, which lets people read studies for free that might otherwise require a subscription.
 But open access has its ugly side.
 Once some open access journals adopted 'editorial review' instead of peer review, it showed the marketplace that peer-review was subjective and the marketplace did not mind - plus, scientists are not investigating these individually, they assume if you have one peer reviewed open access journal, they all are.
 So a company can just hand editors a few items to check off and make sure the credit card clears and be on their way to $10 million a year.